 Body temperature allows us to evaluate the efficiency of the thermal regulation which occurs in the human body in relation to environmental temperatures and the intensity of the activities we do.
 The peripheral temperature (skin, mucous membranes, muscles, limbs, etc.) varies a lot.
-Normal body temperature varies depending on gender, recent activity, consumption of food and fluids, the time of day and, in women, the menstrual cycle phase they are currently in.
-In this OneHowTo article, we want to give tom explain if a body temperature+ of 36-36.1 to 36.2 degrees Celsius is normal or not.
+Normal body temperature varies depending on gender, recent activity, consumption of food and fluids, the time of day, and, in women, the menstrual cycle phase they are currently in.
+In this OneHowTo article, we want to explain if a body temperature of 36-36.1 to 36.2 degrees Celsius is normal or not.

 Adult body temperature

 A body temperature of 36-36.1 to 36.2 is normal and there should be virtually no risk to health.
-Normal body temperature of human adult varies between 36.5-37.5.
-General rules:
+The normal body temperature of a human adult typically ranges between 36.5-37.5 degrees Celsius.
+General rules include:

-• Hypothermia: when the temperature is less than 36 or less.
+- Hypothermia: when the temperature is less than 36 degrees Celsius.

 Body temperature in children and babies

-A child's body temperature of 36-36.1 to 36.2 is a bit low and you should take some precautions to avoid any risk of hypothermia.
-Children must have a minimum body temperature of 36 degrees.
+A child's body temperature of 36-36.1 to 36.2 is slightly lower and you should take precautions to avoid any risk of hypothermia.
+Children should maintain a minimum body temperature of 36 degrees Celsius.
+In infants, temperature regulation is still developing, so they may be more susceptible to changes in environmental temperature.
+Parents should ensure that children are dressed appropriately for the weather and monitor any signs of discomfort or cold.

 Auxillary temperature

-A body temperature of 36-36.1 to 36.2 is normal and there should be virtually no risk to health.
-Some children have auxiliary temperatures of less than 36ºC which can appear normal.
+A body temperature of 36-36.1 to 36.2 is considered normal, and there should be virtually no risk to health.
+Some children have auxiliary temperatures of less than 36°C, which can appear normal.
 We call this situation physiological hyperthermia.
+Additionally, auxiliary temperature readings are generally lower than oral or rectal measurements, often by about 0.3 to 0.6 degrees Celsius.
+This method is frequently used due to its non-invasive nature.

 Oral temperature

-A body temperature of 36-36.1 to 36.2 is normal and there should be virtually no risk to health.
-It is recommended to measure oral temperature in all patients except in those who are unconscious, suffer mental confusion, convulsions, mouth, throat or nose problems and children less than 6 years old.
+A body temperature of 36-36.1 to 36.2 is normal, and there should be virtually no risk to health.
+It is recommended to measure oral temperature in all patients except in those who are unconscious, suffer from mental confusion, convulsions, or mouth, throat, or nose problems, and children less than 6 years old.
+Oral temperature is a reliable method for assessing body temperature but must be done correctly, ensuring the mouth is closed around the thermometer for an accurate reading.

 Rectal temperature

-A child's body temperature of 36-36.1 to 36.2 is a bit low and you should take some precautions to avoid any risk of hypothermia.
-The result tends to be 0.5 to 0.7 ºC higher than oral temperature.
-A rectal temperature reading is recommended for patients less than 6 years old.
+A child's body temperature of 36-36.1 to 36.2 is slightly low, and precautions should be taken to avoid any risk of hypothermia.
+The result tends to be 0.5 to 0.7 °C higher than oral temperature.
+A rectal temperature reading is recommended for patients under 6 years old due to its accuracy, particularly in infants and young children.
+This method is often preferred in clinical settings for its reliability.

 Influences on body temperature